japila-books/spark-sql-internals/docs/spark-sql-Column.md

 cityCol: org.apache.spark.sql.Column = city
 ----

-Finally, you can create a bound `Column` using the `Dataset` the column is supposed to be part of using link:spark-sql-Dataset.adoc#apply[Dataset.apply] factory method or link:spark-sql-Dataset.adoc#col[Dataset.col] operator.
+Finally, you can create a bound `Column` using the `Dataset` the column is supposed to be part of using spark-sql-Dataset.md#apply[Dataset.apply] factory method or spark-sql-Dataset.md#col[Dataset.col] operator.

 NOTE: You can use bound `Column` references only with the ``Dataset``s they have been created from.